CliMA/ClimaCoupler.jl/docs/design-doc/quality_control.md

 4. error analysis of coupling strategies
     - isolated sequential splitting (default), dribbling, forcing, hybrid
     - see [Chris Vogl's talk](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/839500) for leading order error semi-discrete analysis, [Ubbiali et al., 21](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020MS002377) for theoretical stability and accuracy analysis
+    - these approaches may be sued to identify which parameterisations are the largest sources of error in the ESM

 # Plan
 - implement 1-3 as part of test cases *(when needed)*